LJN: MCA ownership (1985–1990)

-On March 26, 1985, MCA Inc. announced that it would purchase 63% of LJN's stocks for $39.8 million and proposed to buy the remainder of the stock for $14.26 for each share which would increase the total value of the deal to almost $65 million.
+On March 26, 1985, MCA Inc. announced that it would purchase 63% of LJN's shares for $39.8 million and proposed to buy the remainder of the stock for $14.26 for each share which would increase the total value of the deal to almost $65 million.
 However, the company failed to make a net income from 1986 to 1989, and MCA had to take a $53 million after-tax charge due to the expenses of the company before selling it to Acclaim Entertainment for $30 million in April 1990.
 LJN had a revenue of $110,510,000 and a net loss of $37.3 million in 1987.
+MCA received 1.2 million shares in Acclaim as part of the LJN deal.
+181,000 shares were returned as part of a price adjustment agreement and the remainder was sold for around $4.3 million in 1991.

 LJN entered the video game industry by publishing games based on movies and television shows developed by companies including Atlus, Beam Software, and Rare for the Nintendo Entertainment System in 1987.
 The company released the LJN Video Art in 1987.
-The majority of the company's $70 million in sales in 1990 came from video game sales on the Nintendo Entertainment System and Game Boy.
+At least 75% of the company's $70 million in sales in 1990 came from video game sales on the Nintendo Entertainment System and Game Boy.

-The company released a paint gun line named Gotcha! with a license from the film Gotcha!, but were criticized by consumer protection groups due to the danger it posed to eyes.
-However, the toyline was financially unsuccessful and MCA had to take a $35 million after-tax charge due to the failure of the toyline and the expenses of the Coleco.
-The company was also criticized by police officers and Americans for Democratic Action for its Entertech line of toy water guns due to how realistic they looked.
-LJN changed the design of the toys after three people in the United States from ages 13 to 19 were killed as a result of police officers thinking they had actual guns and multiple cities and states banned the sale of realistic toy guns.
+The company released a paint gun line named Gotcha! with a license from the film Gotcha!, but this line were criticized by consumer protection groups due to the danger it posed to eyes.
+The toyline was financially unsuccessful, and MCA had to take a $35 million after-tax charge due to its failure and the expenses of the Coleco.
+The company was also criticized by police officers and Americans for Democratic Action for its Entertech line of toy water guns due to how realistic they looked; LJN changed the design of the toys after three people in the United States from ages 13 to 19 were killed as a result of police officers thinking they had actual guns, and multiple cities and states banned the sale of realistic toy guns.

+Lawrence J. Kirk Jr. fired half of the company's employees as part of a cost-cutting plan during his seven months as president from 1989 to 1990.
+LJN attempted to acquire Buddy L during his tenure, but MCA ended the negotiations before announcing that it was selling LJN.